 Music Department Ensembles

-The Wind Symphony is the primary instrumental ensemble at Mars Hill College.
+The Wind Symphony is the primary instrumental ensemble at Mars Hill University.
 Admission is by audition.
 The wind symphony performs campus concerts throughout the year and has appeared at state and regional conferences such as North Carolina Music Educators Association and the College Band Directors National Association.

 The Jazz Ensemble includes trumpet, trombone, saxophone and rhythm section players and admission is by audition.
 The ensemble meets weekly and performs each semester for campus and community events.